Multiple instruction, single data

 In computing, multiple instruction, single data (MISD) is a type of parallel computing architecture where many functional units perform different operations on the same data.
-Pipeline architectures belong to this type, though a purist might say that the data is different after processing by each stage in the pipeline.
+Pipeline architectures belong to this type, although they arguably differ in that the data is different after processing by each stage in the pipeline.
 Fault tolerance executing the same instructions redundantly in order to detect and mask errors, in a manner known as task replication, may be considered to belong to this type.
 Applications for this architecture are much less common than MIMD and SIMD, as the latter two are often more appropriate for common data parallel techniques.
 Specifically, they allow better scaling and use of computational resources.
 However, one prominent example of MISD in computing are the Space Shuttle flight control computers.

 Systolic arrays

 Systolic arrays (< wavefront processors), first described by H. T. Kung and Charles E. Leiserson are an example of MISD architecture.
 In a typical systolic array, parallel input data flows through a network of hard-wired processor nodes, resembling the human brain which combine, process, merge or sort the input data into a derived result.